Rudresh1604/Task-Management-System/Readme.md

 ### **3. Configure Environment Variables**

-Create a `.env` file in the backend directory and add the following configuration:
+Create a `.env` file in the Backend directory and add the following configuration:

 ```env
 PORT=5000